ivangeevo/btwr-core/## Changelog.md

 + Fixed a server side bug that caused breaking of directional dropping blocks to crash the client.
 + Fixed Shear tools from being too slow in breaking hemp plants.
 + Fixed placement sounds for some brick blocks
 + Code refactoring/improvements
++ Updated the mod to Fabric API 0.109.0 & Fabric Loader 0.16.9

 ### 0.27